sugarso/sugarso.github.io/README.md

 # sugarso.github.io
 Sugar So What

-Following a request recivied by Itay Pincas, we are releasing the structure of the website powering sugar.so under The MIT License (MIT).
+Following a request recivied from `Itay Pincas`, we are releasing the structure of the website powering sugar.so under The MIT License (MIT).

 ```
 Copyright (c) 2014 Sugar So What LTD